Painting your trim white? These are the best white trim paint colors

 Molding and trim in a room are like the accessories on the perfect outfit.
 They enhance and elevate the space—making every room feel more luxe—there’s a reason crown molding is such a big real estate selling point.
 Here at Clare, we know that a great paint job goes beyond the color on the wall.
 It’s all about making a space feel unified and finished, that’s why we’ve curated a selection of the best white paints for trim.
 But before you choose your shade, here are some of our best tips on choosing the right white trim paint for your space.

 Why paint your trim white?

-Why white?
-White is timeless, and while changing a wall color is pretty simple, painting trim can be a little more challenging.
-Its narrow shape takes a steady hand, painter’s tape for crisp lines, or skill at cutting in from the wall and ceiling.
-Even though a monochromatic look, where the trim and walls match one another, is having a moment; white trim has a classic appeal that will stand the test of time.
-An off white with a warm creamy feel, Timeless, earned its name for a reason.
-It’s the perfect pick for a more traditional space and plays nice with other equally appealing shades like Good Jeans or Dirty Chai that have some serious staying power.
+White trim paint is timeless, and while changing a wall color is pretty simple, painting trim can be a little more challenging.
+The narrower shapes of window casings and baseboards takes a steady hand, painter’s tape for crisp lines, or skill at cutting in from the wall and ceiling.
+Even though a monochromatic look, where the trim and walls match one another is having a moment; white trim paint has a classic appeal that will stand the test of time.

-Finish is important.
-A semi-gloss is not only easier to clean and more durable, but it also helps to reflect the light in a room, creating a dramatic contrast.
+Semi-gloss is the best finish for trim because it’s not only because it’s easier to clean and more durable, but it also helps to reflect the light in a room, creating a subtle contrast that allows your trims to pop against your walls.
 In rooms with bold colors or deep saturated hues white trim offers a place for the eye to rest.
 Keeping a white trim color consistent throughout a home will help to unify the space too, connecting each room even if there are differences in wall color.

 Brighten up your inbox